PIANO LESSONS

 SCHEDULING

-Lessons can be scheduled within the times listed below.
+I offer open enrollment, allowing a student to begin at any time of the year.
+My availability is kept up to date and is listed below for your convenience.
 If you have any questions or concerns, I’m happy to speak with you on an individual basis.

 about me